danilorossi/react-rock-paper-scissors/README.md

 # Instructions

+**NOTE: The project itself and this README file is a work in progress.**

 ### Requirements

 This commands are for a Mac OSX system, you need `node` installed in your system and `gulp` (this is just for building SemanticUI theme).

 ### Installing

-Expand the .zip archive: it should create a `rock-paper-scissors-game` folder.

-Enter the folder:
+Enter the project main folder:

 ```
 > cd rock-paper-scissors-game